-Students applying for admission to Mountwest must submit a Mountwest admission application form available from the Admissions Office or online at www.mctc.edu.
-All necessary supporting materials should be on file with the Mountwest Admissions Office at least two weeks before the beginning of a semester or term.
+Students applying for admission to Mountwest must submit a Mountwest application for admission available at the Admissions Office or online at www.mctc.edu.
 All materials submitted in support of an application for admission become the property of Mountwest.
 Materials will not be returned or released to third parties.
 Any student admitted on the basis of false and/or incomplete information is subject to immediate dismissal or other disciplinary action.